Ordsall Hall: Architecture

 Substantial alterations appear to have taken place during the early years of Samuel Egerton's ownership in the mid-18th century.
 The canopy at the dais end of the Great Hall was destroyed – although part of it can still be seen in the north wall – when a floor was inserted and new rooms were formed with lath and plaster partitions.
 The east wing of the hall was probably demolished at about the same time, but certainly before 1812, the date of the earliest estate map.

 There are believed to have been underground passages leading from the hall into Manchester.
 One, running under the River Irwell to the Hanging Bridge Hotel at the northern end of Deansgate, was described in 1900, following the rediscovery of the Hanging Bridge after it had been buried for 200 years:

 Guy Fawkes

 Harrison Ainsworth, in his 1842 novel Guy Fawkes, wrote about the local story that the Gunpowder Plot of 1605 was planned by Guy Fawkes and Robert Catesby in Ordsall Hall's Star Chamber.
-Guy Fawkes is supposed to have escaped capture by the king's soldiers by way of a tunnel from Ordsall Hall to an inn at the cathedral end of Hanging Bridge, at the northern end of present-day Deansgate.
+Fawkes is supposed to have escaped capture by the King's soldiers by way of a tunnel from Ordsall Hall to an inn at the cathedral end of Hanging Bridge, at the northern end of present-day Deansgate.
 There is no firm supporting evidence, but the Radclyffes were prominent Roman Catholics and were acquainted with the Catesby family.
 The legend is remembered in the name of the modern road that runs to the east of the hall, Guy Fawkes Street.